kberbic/serverless-api/ReadMe.md

-# Serverless Examples (AWS, PostgreSQL, Sequelize, Migration, Serverless)
+# Serverless example (AWS, PostgreSQL, Sequelize, Migration, Serverless)

-Your project is ready for deployment on AWS in 10 minutes without any DevOps knowledge
+Your project is ready for deployment on AWS in 10 minutes without any DevOps knowledge.
+Run and deploy in one click

 ## This example includes next AWS resources
 - VPC (Network)